 Now let’s use it in a II – V7 – I progression.

-Notice how the 10 note scale starts in the second half of the Dm7 chord.
+In the example above, notice how the 10 note scale starts in the second half of the Dm7 chord.

 Here’s another example over a II – V7 – I progression.